Online Stochastic Matching: New Algorithms and Bounds: Vertex-weighted stochastic I.I.D. matching with integral arrival rates.

 \section{Vertex-weighted stochastic I.I.D. matching with integral arrival rates.}

 In this section, we consider vertex-weighted online stochastic matching on a bipartite graph $G$ under the known I.I.D. model with integral arrival rates.
-We present an algorithm in which each offline vertex $u$ has a competitive ratio of at least $0.72998 > 1-2e^{-2}$.
-Recall that after invoking $\DR{3}$, we can obtain a ({\it random}) integral vector ${\FF}$ with $F_e \in \{0, 1, 2\}$.
-Define $\HH=\FF/3$ and let $G_\HH$ be the graph induced by $\HH$.
-Each edge $e$ in $G_\HH$ thus takes a value $H_e \in \{0, 1/3, 2/3\}$.
-Notice that for each $u$, $H_u \doteq \sum_{e \in \pa(u)} H_e \le 1$, which implies that $u$ has at most $3$ neighbors in $G_{\HH}$ (we ignore all edges $e$ with $H_e=0$).
-In this section, we focus on the sparse graph $G_\HH$.
-The main idea of our algorithm is as follows. \\
+We present an algorithm in which each offline vertex $u$ has a competitive ratio of at least $0.72998 > 1-2\euler^{-2}$.